 Kenzie stepped past the door where Jessica was waiting and kept moving to where the safe was kept.
 Jessica knew she could not open the safe, what was Kenzie thinking?
 Jessica fought the urge to run away, as the gunman pressed Kenzie harder, the gun nearly in her face.
 Kenzie never lost her composure as she knelt down to the safe and opened it by touch.

 “I have been where you are, and this money is not worth the damage you are doing to yourself.”
 Kenzie prepared to scatter the money everywhere to make her point.
 The gunman jumped up and caught the money in her hand.
-As he snatched the money from her he seemed to forget that he had the gun in his hand and reached with both hands to hold the stack of bills.
+As he snatched the money from her he seemed to forget that he had the gun in his hand and reached with both hands to grab the stack of bills.
 As his hand wrapped around the treasure, his finger squeezed the trigger.

 Jessica frantically tried to stop the bleeding from Kenzie’s shoulder as she reached for a phone and a towel at the same time.
 Jessica knocked the phone onto Kenzie’s chest as she switched hands to use the towel to put pressure on the wound.
 Jessica’s hand shook as she tried to dial 911 into the phone slippery with blood.

-When the operator answered Jessica could get out just a few words between her labored breaths. “robber–shot–shoulder” The operator helped to calm her down enough to get the address and a general description of the robber.
+When the operator answered Jessica could get out just a few words between her labored breaths. “robber–shot–shoulder” The operator helped to calm her down enough to get the address and a general description of the gunman.
 Jessica did not have much since she hid so quickly, and Kenzie was in and out of consciousness as Jessica tried to keep her attention while she answered questions.
 Jessica knew that she was making the pain in Kenzie’s shoulder worse, but that if she stopped she would bleed out before help arrived.
 The operator dispatched an ambulance and police, but stayed on the line to help.